jackyzha0/quartz/content/notes/342-assignment-01.md

 use a range of input images

+# Experiment 1: Feature Matching
+HYPOTHESIS:
+Level of detail in images will have more of an affect on accuracy of FLANN based matching that in Brute-Force mathing

+EXPERIMENT DESIGN:
+Collect a number of highly detailed images and a number of less detailed images.
+Highly detailed images with have a lot of information such as trees, text, buildings, landscapes etc. Less detailed images with be sparse, these could be bare buildings, walls, images with large blocks of color.

+Detailed Images will result in a large number of features, and the opposite should be true for less detailed images.

+RESULTS

+DISCUSSION

+# Experiment 2: RANSAC for Homography Estimation
+QUESTION: How does the choice of RANSAC threshold affect the speed of homography estimation in highly detailed images?

+EXPERIMENT DESIGN:

+RESULTS

+DISCUSSION

 # Todo
 - specify number and type of images to collect
 - choose question